 How will you help me to support my child’s learning?

-There may be suggested strategies or activities for you to do at home to support your child’s learning.
+There may be suggested strategies or activities given by the Class Teacher for you to do at home to support your child’s learning.

 We will be able to advise and help you understand the strategies used in school.